emanbuc/keithley-2450-EIS/docs/EIS-for-batteries.md

 Seletting the most appropriate measure range it's important to get a good SNC figure.
 Measurement range should match the output signal range to obtain the best SNC.
 The fixed current source ranges are 10 nA, 100 nA, 1 microA, 10 microA, 100 microA, 1 mA, 10 mA, 100 mA, and 1 A

-### NPLC

-NPLC Set the amount of time that the input signal is measured.
-Lower NPLC settings result in faster reading rates, but increased noise.
-Higher NPLC settings result in lower reading noise, but slower reading rates.

-The amount of time is specified in parameters that are based on the number of power line cycles (NPLCs).
-Each power line cycle for 60 Hz is 16.67 ms (1/60); for 50 Hz, it is 20 ms (1/50).